Hamid Mir: Daily Pakistan

 In 1996, Mir became the editor of the Daily Pakistan in Islamabad, making him the youngest editor of any national Urdu newspaper in the history of Pakistani journalism.
 He lost his job again in 1997, when he wrote an article in the Daily Pakistan about the alleged corruption of Prime Minister Nawaz Sharif.
 Also on 25 December 1997, he launched Daily Ausaf (Islamabad) as founding editor.

 Mir was the first Pakistani journalist to interview Osama bin Laden.
 He first interviewed Bin Laden for the Daily Pakistan in March 1997, in a cave of Tora Bora mountains in eastern Afghanistan.
 Mir interviewed Bin Laden for the second time for Ausaf in May 1998, in a hideout near the Kandahar International Airport.
-Mir was the first and the last journalist to interview Bin Laden after the September 11 attacks.
-He interviewed Bin Laden for the third time for Dawn and Ausaf on 8 November 2001, at an undisclosed location near Kabul.
+Mir was one of the few journalists along with Allouni to interview Bin Laden after the September 11 attacks.
+Mir interviewed Bin Laden for the third time for Dawn and Ausaf on 8 November 2001, at an undisclosed location near Kabul.

 Mir went to eastern Afghanistan, where he investigated the escape of Osama bin Laden from Tora Bora mountains in December 2001.
 Mir visited the caves of bin Laden, during the American bombing.
 Mir also alleged that it was U.S.-backed Northern Alliance leader Hazrat Ali who provided safe passage to bin Laden after getting a huge bribe.
 He has also written a biography of Osama bin Laden, as well as a weekly column in Daily Jang.